zerkalica/micro-di/README.md

 micro-di
 ========

-Config-based dependency injection container, inspired by Symfony2 and Spring
+Config-based dependency injection container for node.js, inspired by Symfony2 (PHP) and Spring (Java)